IBM-Cloud/ansible-collection-ibm/docs/ibm_app_config_feature.rst

 Parameters
 ----------

+  environment_id (True, str, None)
+    (Required for new resource) Environment Id.

   guid (True, str, None)
     (Required for new resource) GUID of the App Configuration service.
 Get it from the service instance credentials section of the dashboard.

-  disabled_value (True, str, None)
+  enabled_value (True, str, None)
-    (Required for new resource) Value of the feature when it is disabled.
+    (Required for new resource) Value of the feature when it is enabled.
 The value can be BOOLEAN, STRING or a NUMERIC value as per the `type` attribute.

-  collections (False, list, None)
+  tags (False, str, None)
-    List of collection id representing the collections that are associated with the specified feature flag.
+    Tags associated with the feature.

   name (True, str, None)